sphynx/wifi-select/README.md

+## Introduction

-*Wifi-select* is a console tool for selecting wireless networks in "real-time" (in NetworkManager manner).
+*wifi-select* is a console tool for selecting wireless networks in "real-time" (in NetworkManager manner).
 The tool might be convenient to use in Internet cafés or other places you are visiting for the first (and maybe the last) time.
 With "wifi-select" you do not need to create a profile for a new network, just